How to choose the best bike route for your commute

 This year is shaping up as a bumper one for bike commuters, as workers who turned to cycling during lockdowns consider riding as an alternative to public transport when returning to the workplace.

-More than 100 kilometres of pop-up bike lanes are appearing across inner-Melbourne suburbs including Footscray, Northcote and St Kilda to make it easier and safer to get to and from the CBD.
+More than 100 kilometres of pop-up bike lanes are appearing across inner-Melbourne suburbs including Footscray, Northcote and St Kilda to make it easier and safer for cyclists to get to and from the CBD, as interest in cycling surges across the state and country.

-And RACV is coming to the party too with two new tools to support novice bike commuters.
-Its arevo trip-planning app now has a dedicated bike tab so riders of any experience level can plan their trip using colour-coded routes to differentiate between off-road paths and different levels of on-road safety.
-At the same time, RACV’s Summer Bike Assist gives bike riders one free callout within metropolitan Melbourne between 8 January and 18 April.
-If a member has trouble with a puncture, RACV will send someone with a spare tube to fix it, or arrange a taxi to take them and their bike to their destination, whether for a mechanical problem, accident or even exhaustion.
+At the same time, RACV’s Bike Assist gives bike riders peace of mind and confidence on their rides.
+If a Bike Assist holder has trouble with a puncture, RACV will send someone with a spare tube to fix it, or arrange a taxi to take them and their bike to their destination, whether for a mechanical problem, accident or even exhaustion.
+RACV Bike Assist holders recieve up to eight callouts per year, including public holidays.